Register A Birth

 Coronavirus (COVID-19): change to service

-On advice from the government regarding the coronavirus (COVID-19) we are not registering births, our website will be updated once the guidance changes.
+On advice from the government regarding the coronavirus (COVID-19) we are not currently registering births.
+Check our service update page for the latest information.

 See further information about changes to services.

 Congratulations on the birth of your baby

 Within 42 days of the birth, you must go to the Register Office in the district where your child was born to register the birth.

 To book an appointment with a Registrar

 You can register a birth from Monday to Friday, between 9am and 4pm at BCP Council's Register Office, located at the Town Hall in Bournemouth.

 Please call 01202 454945 to book an appointment.

 - Monday – Thursday 08:30 am to 5.15 pm

 - The father of the child.
 If legally married to the mother when the child was born or conceived.
 If this is the case, please bring a marriage certificate to the appointment